top of page

 Substrate - not just for moulting!

+A lot of people think substrate is only for moulting, but that's not true at all.
+Substrate plays a much bigger part within your Hermit Crabs world.
 They will often dig down into the substrate to distress when they have been through a stressful ordeal such as being purchased from the pet shop, moving homes, being handled too much, being put under stress etc.

 The substrate also plays a part in your humidity and heat.
 By having moist substrate, it will help aid the humidity within your tank and by having deep substrate, you have less air space to heat up, making it a much more cost-effective option for your electricity bill.
+Hermit Crabs will also dig down into their substrate to cool down if they are feeling too hot.

 Adding more substrate